Address Resolution Protocol: Packet structure

-ARP protocol parameter values have been standardized and are maintained by the Internet Assigned Numbers Authority (IANA).
+ARP parameter values have been standardized and are maintained by the Internet Assigned Numbers Authority (IANA).

 The EtherType for ARP is 0x0806.
 This appears in the Ethernet frame header when the payload is an ARP packet and is not to be confused with PTYPE, which appears within this encapsulated ARP packet.

 Layering

-ARP's placement within the Internet protocol suite and the OSI model may be a matter of confusion or even of dispute. mentions ARP within its link layer section without explicitly placing it within that layer.
-Some older references place ARP in OSI's data link layer while newer editions associate it with the network layer or introduce an intermediate OSI layer 2.5.
+ARP's placement within the Internet protocol suite and the OSI model may be a matter of confusion or even of dispute. places it into the link layer and characterizes it as a tool to inquire about the "higher level layer", such as the Internet layer. also discusses ARP in its link layer section.

+Richard Stevens places ARP in OSI's data link layer while newer editions associate it with the network layer or introduce an intermediate OSI layer 2.5.